akash-network/community/wg-gpu/GPU-AI-Incentivized-Testnet.md

   - https://github.com/tensorflow/benchmarks (general framework)
   - https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks (old/ unsupported models but reference for set up)
   - https://github.com/tensorflow/models/tree/master/official (new/ supported models)
-- A task would consist of picking one of the models from https://github.com/tensorflow/models/tree/master/official and running it across multiple GPUs (sheet with combinations TBD)
+- A task would consist of picking one of the models from https://github.com/tensorflow/models/tree/master/official and running it across multiple GPUs (sheet with combinations TBD).
 - Participants would run an instance of Jupyter Notebook on the specific Akash provider that has the GPU they plan to benchmark and then run the model and dataset using the Jupyter Notebook.
-Here is the SDL for running a Jupyter notebook https://github.com/akash-network/awesome-akash/blob/master/tensorflow-jupyter-mnist/deploy.yaml
+Here is the SDL for running a [Jupyter notebook](https://github.com/akash-network/awesome-akash/blob/master/tensorflow-jupyter-mnist/deploy.yaml).
-- Participants would report results in the format specified (TBD)
+- Participants would report results in the format specified (TBD).
 - Participants are allowed to deploy a model that has already been tested and reported the maximum number (5) times but we will only award incentives to the first 5 successful, unique tests completed.
 - **Timeline**: Participants will be given 1 week to complete the task.
 - **Incentive**: Participants will receive xx AKT for completing the task and an additional xx AKT for sharing the deployment on social (Twitter, Linkedin and/ or YouTube)